-Rene Schnitzler has admitted to accepting bribes while playing for St Pauli in the 2.
-Bundesliga.
-He has denied ever influencing a match.
+Former St Pauli striker Rene Schnitzler has admitted to accepting bribes to fix 2.
+Bundesliga matches, but has denied ever influencing a result.

 Speaking to Stern magazine, the 25-year-old admitted to having accepted more than €100,000 to influence the results of away matches against Mainz (twice), Hansa Rostock, Augsburg and Duisburg in 2008.
 The money came from a man named 'Paul', who is suspected to be the Dutch betting mafia man known as 'Paul R'.